poiyomi/PoiyomiDocs/docs/color-and-normals/rgba-color-masking.md

 ---
 import PoiVideo from '@site/src/components/PoiVideo'

 RGBA Color Masking provides a flexible way to apply different color tints, textures, and normal maps with the main color.
-This does not affect the alpha of the material.
+This allows the user to seamlessly blend between Materials for situations where the need for blending vertex colors is necessary and for consolidating Detail Normals for greater efficiency.

 By default, all 4 channels of RGBA color masking will be set to pure white and `1.0` alpha.
 Any unused channels should be disabled.